Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

    When you start Jupyter notebook you will have access to only your home directory.
    It is advisable to keep the working file in the /projects/academic/cyberwksp21/Students/\<yourid\>

-   To acceess such a directory, create a soft link in your home directory:
+   To access such a directory, create a soft link in your home directory:

     ln -s /projects/academic/cyberwksp21 ~/workshop